buildoutinc/token_signer/README.md

 ### Generating a signed payload

-`TokenSigner.generate` can be used to created a signed cookie value, using a secret different from `cookies.signed`.
+`TokenSigner#generate` can be used to created a signed cookie value, using a secret different from `cookies.signed`.
 Make sure to add cookie options `{domain: :all, tld_length: 2}` if needed.
 `payload` can be any serializable value, but be mindful of cookie size limits.

     cookies[cookie_name] = {
-      value: TokenSigner.generate(payload),
+      value: token_signer.generate(payload),
       httponly: true
     }